 Note that while these beverages are gluten-free, most of them are best consumed in moderation due to their added sugar and alcohol contents.

-- Any beverage with added flavorings or mix-ins, such as
+- any beverage with added flavorings or mix-ins, such as

-even when labeled gluten-free, as they are known to trigger a reaction in some people
+even when labeled gluten-free, as they are known to trigger a reaction in

-- Beers, ales and lagers made from gluten-containing grains
+- beers, ales, and lagers made from gluten-containing

 - Worcestershire sauce